hannes/MonetDBLite/README.md

 ## Just the Embbedded API

-After a connection is made, regular queries can be sent to the embedded server, then retrieving the results.
+After a connection is made, regular queries can be sent to the embedded database, then retrieving the results.
 The methods `void startTransaction()`, `void commit()` and `void rollback()`, can be used for the transaction management.

 ### Update Queries